Policy Evaluation during a Pandemic: Conclusion

 We applied our approach to study the effects of shelter-in-place orders on Covid-19 cases and travel early in the pandemic.
 We showed that our theoretical arguments were indeed relevant in this context and led to notably different estimates (particularly for the number of Covid-19 cases) relative to the most common approaches used in applications.

 There remain a number of interesting possible extensions to this work, and we conclude by mentioning two of them.
-First, evaluating the effects of various policies (especially early in the pandemic) is complicated by nonrandomly missing testing data (see, for example, \citet{callaway-li-2020,manski-molinari-2020}), and it would be interesting to extend our results along these dimensions.
-Second, another common policy evaluation approach in the context of Covid-19 related policies is synthetic controls (examples include \citet{cho-2020,dave-friedson-matsuzawa-mcnichols-sabia-2020, friedson-mcnichols-sabia-dave-2020,mitze-kosfeld-rode-walde-2020}).
-It appears that, most often, the researcher's decision between difference in differences or synthetic controls is driven by whether the number of treated locations is large or small.
-However, it is less clear if the synthetic control type ``interpolations'' are compatible with the sorts of epidemiological models that we considered in the current paper (see, for example, \citet{kellogg-mogstad-pouliot-torgovitsky-2020} for related discussion on synthetic control and matching).
+First, evaluating the effects of various policies (especially early in the pandemic) is complicated by limited and nonrandom Covid-19 testing during the early part of the pandemic (see, for example, \citet{callaway-li-2021,manski-molinari-2020}), and it would be interesting to extend our results along these dimensions.
+Second, another common policy evaluation approach in the context of Covid-19 related policies is the synthetic control method (examples include \citet{cho-2020,dave-friedson-matsuzawa-mcnichols-sabia-2020,friedson-mchnichols-sabia-dave-2021,mitze-kosfeld-rode-walde-2020}).
+It appears that, most often, a researcher's decision between difference-in-differences or synthetic controls is driven by whether the number of treated locations is large or small.
+However, it is less clear under what conditions synthetic control approaches are compatible with the sorts of epidemiological models that we considered in the current paper.

 \FloatBarrier